MSc Management in International Business: Grenoble | Paris

-The mission of the Master in International Business program is to provide employers worldwide with intercultural aware graduates who have developed key skills and competencies in international business and management.
+The mission of the MSc Management in International Business program is to provide employers worldwide with intercultural aware graduates who have developed key skills and competencies in international business and management.

 Join a postgraduate program with a truly international perspective, dealing with the opportunities and challenges of the global organizational environment.